cornelcristea/ansible-homeflix/README.md

 - Traefik reverse proxy is optional — enable by uncommenting `homeflix_traefik_network` variable.
 - Always use **encrypted passwords** in host_vars for sensitive services.
 - Make sure **ports are available** and **media folders exist** before deployment.
-- After deployment, update API keys and passwords to secure values.
+- <b>After deployment, update API keys and passwords to secure values.</b>

 ## Knowing issues
 - For Radarr, the `Rename movies` option cannot be enabled via API and it has to be enabled manually from Web UI
 - `Root folder` for Radarr and Sonarr cannot be set via API so, they have to be set manually from Web UI
 - Seerr cannot be configured automatically using API.
 - For Bazarr, the `language profile` has to be set manually
 - <b>The role does not contain any VPN</b>

 ## Example Playbook